 The monument to Chambliss’ Cavalry Brigade is on the East Cavalry Field on Confederate Cavalry Avenue.
-(Monument map: East Cavalry Battlefield – north)
+(Tour map: East Cavalry Battlefield – north)

 The brigade was commanded at the Battle of Gettysburg by Colonel John R. Chambliss, a West Point graduate (USMA 1853) who had commanded a regiment of Virginia militia before the war.
 The brigade’s nominal commander was Brigadier General W.H.F.
 (Rooney) Lee, who was Robert E. Lee’s son.